dalenas/engineering-project/notes for dev/pseudo.md

     # initial samples contain gamma-corrected RGB values
     # use OpenCV region of interest rectangle

-    SKIN_SAMPLE = list of pixel values that constitute a skin region from SAMPLE_PICTURE CONTROL_SAMPLE = list of pixels that encompass the reference color sheet SAMPLE_PICTURE
+    SKIN_SAMPLE = list of pixel RGB values that constitute a skin region from SAMPLE_PICTURE CONTROL_SAMPLE = list of pixel RGB values that encompass the reference color sheet SAMPLE_PICTURE

     # check whether the reference sheet is present or the image is too dark/light